snoozebaumer/wato-gateway/README.md

 Now you can either use the frontend application ([wato-frontend](https://github.com/snoozebaumer/wato-game)) or curl / Postman to test the API.

 ## Run the whole backend stack at once (compose for development)
-Run the following command to start the the whole backend application in docker (gateway, game, user):
+Run the following command to start the whole backend application in docker (gateway, game, user):
 ```
 docker compose up --build
 ````